RNVizion/rnv-brand/BRAND_COLORS.md

 | gold, brand gold, rnv gold | `#d2bc93` |
 | dark gold, gold dark, light-mode gold | `#b19145` |

+**"near-black" resolves to charcoal `#1a1a1a`, not to the web ground.** The web ground is `web black`.
+Both readings were in circulation — this file called `#0a0a0f` "web near-black" until rev 9, and the Brand Book §0 still does.
+The resolver keeps the older reading because a live contract is expensive to repoint and a document is cheap to reword; §0 gets the reword.
+Repointing a name to a different value is the one change a resolver must never make quietly.

-To teach the server a new brand color: add it to `RNV_BRAND` in `engine/brand.py`, push, done. **The register above is the test for what belongs there** — permanent colors only, not ramp steps, not tints, not platform semantics.
+To teach the server a new brand color: add it to `RNV_BRAND` in `engine/brand.py`, then land it in each consumer's mirror. **The register above is the test for what belongs there** — permanent colors only, not ramp steps, not tints, not platform semantics.

+### Consumers mirror; nothing propagates

+**Each repo carries its own copy of the values it needs, sourced from `rnv-brand` and corrected when drift is detected.** A program is never one network call away from knowing its own colors, and a resolver on the hot path never has to answer what happens when a fetch fails — every available answer there is bad: fail closed and it refuses everything, fall back and it needs the local copy anyway, guess and it has broken its own rule.

+Identifiers are local by design; the check compares values, never names.

+**Struck in rev 9: "one edit updates every consumer."** That line survived from rev 1 and was never true — nothing propagated, and the proof is that the alias `near black` lived in the MCP mirror and not in the source for a month with nobody the wiser. **A documented mechanism that was never built is worse than no mechanism, because it tells everyone to stop looking.**

 ---